 Search our directory

-Luxury goods companies like to make a splash with eventsthe recent Dunhill store launch and the Aston Martin auto week party come to mindand Louis Vuitton is no exception.
+NEW YORK Luxury goods companies like to make a splash with eventsthe recent Dunhill store launch and the Aston Martin auto week party come to mindand Louis Vuitton is no exception.
 The company showcased an eye-poppingly inventive product display that combined LV products with visual illusion tricks as part of a launch event for its new line of watches at Eyebeam Atelier.

 Created by French magician Gerard Majax, the traveling product display required guests to don headgear that held two mirrors below their eyes perpendicular to the face.
 Guests then walked through a U-shaped room constructed for the event, where gigantic watch cogs, Persian rugs and LV products like purses and luggage were suspended upside-down from the ceiling.
 The mirrored headgear created the illusion that the objects were floating right-side up and directly ahead as guests were guided through the room by a waist-level hand rail.
 Mystical mood music that boomed in the background added to the fabulously surreal experience.